-Taking this one size fits all advice on how to be productive can leave you feeling more confused and overwhelmed.
+Taking this one size fits all advice on how to be reach your goals can leave you feeling more confused and overwhelmed.

 Now, this isn’t to say that these things don’t have their place, but they only tell a small part of the story.

-You taking pain killers when what you really need is a personally designed (do you prefer pink, green or blue) cast to actually fix what is broken.
+You are taking pain killers when what you really need is a personally designed (do you prefer pink or black) cast to actually fix what is broken.

 What I have found is we all have different ways of how we work best.

-is to understand our beliefs, thoughts and actions so we can use them to propel us to have more time, freedom and happiness.
+Is to understand what really works for us (not someone else) so we can use them to propel us to have more time, freedom and happiness.

 But the time-management techniques weren’t working for me (hello, I’m still not a morning person).
 I felt even more overwhelmed and overworked because I was following tips and tricks that were just making me miserable.
 Working way too much wasn’t the dream I had when I started my business.

-I went back to my roots in clinical psychology to understand why in the world I couldn’t make these tips work for me.
+I went back to my roots as a clinical psychologist to understand why in the world I couldn’t make these tips work for me.
 What I realized was, I wasn’t using my talents in a way that helped me get things done.
 I was really trying to imitate other people.
 While that may be the sincerest form of flattery, it wasn’t very flattering on me.

 The realization that I’m unique (just like everyone else) is the basis of my coaching today.
-I help other professionals find their superpowers to be productive in their work and life.
+I help other professionals find their superpowers to be take back control of their work and life.